gura-lang/gura/README.md

 Build for Windows
 -----------------
+At first, you have to build necessary libraries by executing gura/guest/setup.bat.
-Open gura/src/gura.sln with Visual Studio 2010 and build it.
+And then, open gura/src/gura.sln with Visual Studio 2010, change configuration to Release and build it.

 Build for Linux
 -----------------